buggyrace/buggy-race-about/docs/tech-details.md

 ## How to check your race server version

 {: .navigation}
-**About** (version is below the hamser)
+**About** (version is below the hamster)
 <br>or<br>
 **Admin** → **Dashboard** → **System info**

-If you're looking in the source code, the latest version string should be in `buggy_race_server/config.py` as `MANUAL_LATEST_VERSION_IN_SOURCE`.
+If you're looking in the source code, the version string is written in `buggy_race_server/config.py` as `MANUAL_LATEST_VERSION_IN_SOURCE`.
 You should also find releases on the [GitHub repo](https://github.com/buggyrace/buggy-race-server).